espressif/esp-idf/docs/en/api-guides/build-system.rst

 By default, ``idf.py`` passes the ``--warn-uninitialized`` flag to CMake_ so it will print a warning if an undefined variable is referenced in the build.
 This can be very useful to find buggy CMake files.

 If you don't want this behaviour, it can be disabled by passing ``--no-warnings`` to ``idf.py``.

+Browse the :idf_file:`/tools/cmake/project.cmake` file and supporting functions in :idf_file:`/tools/cmake/idf_functions.cmake` for more details.

 Overriding Parts of the Project
 -------------------------------